mahilab/AIMS-Testbed_ABS_StrSqu_Distance-Amplitude/README.md

-# AbsoluteThreshold_HAPEE
+# AbsoluteThreshold_AIMS

-This project runs off of the source code for the HAPEE testbed device and the MEL framework from the MAHI Lab.
+This project runs off of the source code for the AIMS testbed device and the MEL framework from the MAHI Lab.